euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForCordova/GettingStarted.md

-# VMware Workspace ONE Software Development Kit (SDK)
+# Omnissa Workspace ONE Software Development Kit (SDK)

 ## iOS And Android - Getting Started
 This document explains how to integrate the Workspace ONE SDKs into your Apache Cordova apps.

-For detailed information about the Workspace ONE SDK and managing internal apps, See the VMware Workspace ONE UEM Mobile Application Management Guide and the VMware Workspace ONE SDK Technical Implementation Guides located on the Workspace ONE Resources Portal at https://my.workspaceone.com/products/Workspace-ONE-SDK
+For detailed information about the Workspace ONE SDK and managing internal apps, See the Omnissa Workspace ONE UEM Mobile Application Management Guide and the Omnissa Workspace ONE SDK Technical Implementation Guides located on the Workspace ONE Resources Portal at https://my.workspaceone.com/products/Workspace-ONE-SDK

 ## iOS Overview
 In order to inject Workspace ONE SDK functionality into your Apache Cordova App, integrate the two systems.